Felixfranzen/adventofcode/README.md

-# adventofcode2017
+# adventofcode
-Solutions to advent of code problems 2017
+JavaScript solutions to various advent of code problems across the years

+Some better, some worse, some smart, some stupid.
+Enjoy!